fiyiogunkoya/IBM-BackEnd-Challenge/README.md

 `pokemon.json` contains the initial data that will be imported into the database

 `/models/` contains the schemas for both collections.
-In this folder we have `Pokemon.js` that contains the schema and model for the Pokemon collection and the `Favorites.js` contains the schema and model for the Pokemon_Favorites collection
+In this folder we have `Pokemon.js` that contains the schema and model for the Pokemon collection and the `Favorites.js` contains the schema and model for the Pokemon_Favorites collection.

+The Pokemon_Favorites collection is the table used to store the user's favorites pokemons but the pokemons are not stored in full as I felt that would be a waste of space.
+In this collection I only store the pokemon's name(which is a unique id) and based on the name, I will query the original pokemon table to get a list of the user's favorite pokemons